aselaliyanage/playlistmanager/README.md

 After you click 'Click here to confirm your account' you should be able to login.

 #Chinook Developer Note
+Branches
-Branch -> Feature01 - Moving the data retrieval logic in to separate services
+	-> Feature01 - Moving the data retrieval logic in to separate services -> Feature02 - Automatically refreshing the menu items upon adding a playlist -> Feature03 - Removing a track from the playlist